 THE tenth day was the Feast of Pentecost.
 The return of this great annual feast would stir the heart of every Jew, and make him feel the influence of its spirit.
-Thus the return of Christmas or Easter influences our hearts.
+In the same way the return of Christmas or Easter influences our hearts.
 The waiting disciples were no exception to this.
 If we would understand their state of mind just before receiving the Comforter, we must see what were the main ideas connected with the feast.
-And if we would share in the outpouring of the Spirit, we must share in the spirit of the Jewish Feast of Pentecost.
+And if we wish to share in the outpouring of the Spirit, let us share in the spirit of the Feast of Pentecost.

-From Deut. xvi., 10-12, we can gather the feelings that would stir the heart of every pious Jew on that day.
+From Deut.
+16: 9-12, we can gather the feelings that would stir the heart of every pious Jew on that day.

 In the first place each worshipper was to bring "a freewill offering," which he was to give to the Lord his God.
 The Pentecost of the Holy Ghost demands this also.
-Unless there is a freewill offering of one's whole self, we shall not experience the feast.
-How easy it is to piously sing songs of full surrender to God!
-And yet how few of those who thus sing really do make a freewill offering to their God.
+What is to be our freewill offering ?
+Our Lord said (John 14: 15, 16), "If ye love Me, keep My commandments.
+And I will pray ... the Comforter may abide with you for ever."
+Our freewill offering then is a heart of love and a will ready to obey.
+How easy it is to sing piously songs of full surrender to God !
+And yet how few of those who sing them really do make such a freewill offering to their God.
 Those who do are henceforth not their own.
-They are going to listen for God's voice continually, and do His will at all costs.
+They will love Him so truly that they will listen for God's voice continually, in order to do His will at all costs.
 Their lives will be given for the salvation of others from the power of Satan.
-They are going to be as fruitful as possible unto their Lord.
-Can I make a freewill offering of myself to the Lord in this manner?
+They are going to be as fruitful as possible to their Lord.
+Can I make a freewill offering of myself to the Lord in this manner ?
 Well may I do so !
-He has redeemed me with His precious blood !
+He has redeemed me with His precious blood.
 I will lay my redeemed life at His feet for Him to use as He sees best.

-Secondly, but such consecration is not to be made in a spirit of hard sacrifice, but of joyful surrender.
-"Thou shalt rejoice before the Lord thy God."
-If we believe God, we must rejoice; for we know that He will fulfil to us His promise of the Spirit.
-If we love God, we must rejoice to be His more truly, and to be brought into closer fellowship with Him.
-The disciples sought for the Spirit with great joy (Luke xxiv., 52).
+Secondly, this freewill offering was not to be made in a spirit of hard sacrifice, but "Thou shalt rejoice before the Lord thy God."
+If we believe God, we will rejoice; for we know that He will fulfil to us His promise of the Spirit.
+If we love God, we will rejoice to be His more truly, and to be brought into closer fellowship with Him.
+The disciples sought for the Spirit with great joy (Luke 24: 52).
 Let seeking disciples now take care not to fail in this.

-Thirdly, this must be coupled with love towards others.
-"Thou, and thy servant, the Levite, and the stranger, the fatherless, and the widow," were all to be drawn together to keep the feast.
-If you are making the sacrifice of yourself to God, take care that you are at peace with all men (Matt. v., 24).
-And more, let us have the spirit of love that would, if possible, draw all men to serve and worship our God with us.
-For only to him that hath shall more be given.
-Only he who has love will receive the abundant fulness of the Holy Spirit of love.
+Thirdly, our offering to the Lord must be coupled with love to others.
+"Thou, ... and thy servant, the Levite, ... and the stranger, and the fatherless, and the widow," were all to be drawn together to keep the feast.
+If you are offering yourself to God, take care that you are at peace with all men (Matt.
+5:24).
+And seek to have the spirit of love that will, if possible, draw others to serve and worship God with us.
+He, who has love, is ready to receive the abundant fulness of the Holy Spirit of love.